JustARegularGeek/Sudoku-Game/README.md

 1. Import the project into Eclipse as a Java project.
 2. Make sure the JavaFX SDK is added to the module path in Eclipse.
 3. Run the `core.Sudoku` class.
+4. Select the game mode when prompted: GUI or Terminal.

 > Note: Running from the terminal or other IDEs requires careful module-path setup
 > and copying resources manually, which may not work out-of-the-box.